elamont174/ey-up-me-pup/README.md

 - [Destiny Franks(Desphixs)](https://www.youtube.com/watch?v=gBJMM3ZQLpk) YouTube tutorial helped me to learn the code to implement my 'paws' rating system.
 - [Leonardo AI] (https://leonardo.ai/) was used to generate the central image of dogs seen on the header of the website.
 - [Imagecolourpicker.com](https://imagecolorpicker.com/) was used to generate the colour palette from the image of the dogs produced by Leonardo AI.
-- [HTMLcolourcodes](https://htmlcolorcodes.com/color-picker/) was used to help understand complementary and analogous colorus to help pick colours.
+- [HTMLcolourcodes](https://htmlcolorcodes.com/color-picker/) was used to help understand complementary and analogous colourd to help pick colours.
 - All review images were linked from Google Images using their Image URL.
 - [Google Fonts](https://fonts.google.com/) were used to source the font styles.
+- Balsamiq was used to create the design wireframe.
+- Microsoft PowerPoint was used to create the EPR image.
+- [TabletoMarkdown.com](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) was used to create the tables in TESTING.md from a Microsoft Excel spreadsheet that I created.

 ## Acknowledgements
 - My mentor Julia has, as always, been an incredible support.